jasjs1/jasjs1/README.md

 # Hey 👋 nice to meet you!

-Im Jayce and I'm another dude that codes.
-What do I code, I code CLI apps in Lua.
-Also, make websites in HTML, CSS and JavaScript.
-I have been programming since May 2022.
-And I went open source early Novemeber of 2022.
+Hey, I'm Jayce I am a aspring software engineer!
+I am currently working on making websites in HTML, CSS, and JavaScript.
+I have a pasion for technoligy, coding, Tesla's, and most things tech related.

-I hope that you find some intreseting work on this GitHub Profile.
+Hope that you find some intresting work on this profile!

-=== Socials ===

-Twitter: JayceSagvold2

 Cheers ✌️